 Tourism is and has been since the arrival of the railways, the bay’s key industry.
 Attractions range from large nationally known ones, such as Paignton Zoo and the Dartmouth Steam Railway, to family owned attractions like Bygones Museum and the popular Model Village in Babbacombe.
 For many day trippers the Beach and Pier at Paignton have always been the highlight, but over recent years the very rocks which form the bay have become an attraction in their own right after Geopark status was awarded in 2007.

 Many know Torquay, the largest part of the constituency, for its most famous fictional resident Basil Fawlty.
 The hotel that inspired Fawlty Towers, the Gleneagles, unfortunately closed in 2015, yet it still remains a popular spot for tourists.
 Torquay today is a mixture of communities with many different challenges.
 The bay’s climate is a draw for many looking to change pace in life after a career and retire on the coast, with a good quality of living meaning more are living to well beyond 80.
 Whilst at the same time the bay’s tourism industry draws in many seasonal workers who predominantly take on lower paid roles.

 The town centre of Torquay is the heart of the community yet now faces challenges as the nature of shopping changes and the night time economy can bring particular problems.
-Work to improve the seafront and a major new hotel is under construction, yet parts that were once busy shopping streets now contain empty properties with a debate in progress about the best options for the future.
+Regeneration of the Pavilion site is currently proposed, yet parts that were once busy shopping streets now contain empty properties with a debate in progress about the best options for the future.